joehinkle11/Lazy-Pop-SwiftUI/README.md

 # Use

-To make your view lazily poppable, just add the `LazyPop()` modifer to it.
+To make your view lazily poppable, just add the `lazyPop()` modifer to it.

 ```swift
 struct DetailsViewWithLazyPop: View {